 Unitarian Universalists celebrate a variety of rituals to honor birth, death, marriage and coming of age transitions.
 It is an honor for our congregation to share your joys and sorrows with you and your family.
 Ceremonies and rites of passage are provided to our church members at no charge.
 For non-members, weddings, commitment rituals, and memorial services are available.
 For information on our facilities and fees, please click here.
 If you would like to speak with someone about a ceremony or right of passage, fill out this form.

-During the pandemic, rituals and celebrations are held remotely, using Zoom, YouTube streaming or other virtual tools.
+We are offering rituals and celebrations in person in our building or remotely, using Zoom, YouTube streaming or other virtual tools.
 Hybrid ceremonies are also available.

 A child dedication is a rite of passage where the family and community commit to support the spiritual life and development of the child.
 During the ceremony, the congregation and the parents share in the joy of welcoming children into the community.
 Because we ask for the congregation’s support as part of the ceremony, dedications usually occur during the weekly Sunday worship service.
 Private ceremonies may also be arranged.
 For more details, please view our brochure, here.